-While we feel good about our operations and facilities and will be maintaining our operations actions for SY 22-23, we will be focusing on a number of key improvements:
+We will continue with our current goal, and most metrics, desired outcomes and actions.
+While we feel good about our operations and facilities and will be maintaining our operations actions for SY 22-23, we will be focusing on a new key improvement:

-Action 5.6: Ensuring our facilities repair/maintenance management system has an improved response time to within 3 business days and rolling out the use of shared project management software to manage the operations compliance calendar.
+Action 5.6: Rolling out the use of shared project management software to manage the operations compliance calendar.